pi-condor/cookbook/README.md

     # This code will run 75% of the time
     print("We got into the if")
 else:
+    # This code will run 25% of the time
     print("Looks like we got into the else)
 ```
 ## Pygame